reyesaldasoro/Texture-Segmentation/README.md

 <img vspace="5" hspace="5" src="Figures\Fig6D.png" alt="">

-More details will be added once the paper is published.
+More details are described in the paper.